 If applying from within the State, you should use Passport Express.
 Hand in your application at your nearest Service Plus Post Office.
-Applying in person at a Passport Office should only be done by those who have immediate travel plans or a necessity to travel for reasons of family emergency.
+If you have immediate travel plans or a necessity to travel for reasons of family emergency, contact a Passport Office.

-If applying from outside the State, send the completed application to the nearest Irish embassy or consulate, or hand it in at the nearest participating Norther Ireland Post Office if using Passport Express.
+If applying from outside the State, send the completed application to the nearest Irish embassy or consulate, or hand it in at the nearest participating Northern Ireland Post Office if using Passport Express.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.